 11. What you eat may influence what you wear

-OK, let’s move on to the best cologne for men in 2018.
-We’ll review nine colognes – and perfumes and Eau de toilettes – that we think you and others will appreciate.
+OK, let’s move on to the best cologne for men.
+We’ll review ten colognes – and perfumes and Eau de toilettes – that we think you and others will appreciate.

 But why is it so good?
 Let’s have a look.

-Something else that we like about Sauvage is that it’s good for just about any occasion, casual or formula.
-Sauvage is also an ideal warm weather scent.
+Something else that we like about Sauvage is that it’s good for just about any occasion, casual or formal.
+Sauvage also is an ideal warm-weather scent.
 What it’s not is overpowering, and that’s another good reason to like it.

 - A slightly spicy, aromatic masculine scent